Render of a U.S. version of the Samsung Galaxy S8 makes an appearance

-Render of a U.S. version of the Samsung Galaxy S8 makes an appearance12
+U.S. variant of the Samsung Galaxy S8

 To see the biggest difference between the stateside Galaxy S8 and the overseas variant requires that you have X-ray vision.
 That is because the international model of the phone is powered by the Exynos 8895 chipset, which contains an octa-core CPU.
 The U.S. version has the Snapdragon 835 chipset under the hood, also containing an octa-core CPU.